If you had no health coverage

-Pay the fee if you don’t qualify for an exemption
+If you don’t qualify for an exemption, pay the fee

-- If you chose not to buy health insurance in 2015 and don’t qualify for a health coverage exemption, you may have to pay a penalty with your federal tax return.
+- If you did not have health coverage in 2016 and don’t qualify for a health coverage exemption, you may have to pay a penalty when you file your federal tax return.

 Health care tax resources